-Thomas KiktaChair of Contemporary Music Media & Jazz Department; Associate Professor, Music Technology; Area Coordinator, Sound Recording Technology; Area Coordinator, Classical Guitar
+Thomas KiktaChair of Commercial Music, Media, and Jazz Department; Associate Professor of Music Technology; Area Coordinator of Guitar

 Mary Pappert School of Music

-As a Classical Guitarist, Vocalist, Composer, Pedagogue, Producer, Audio Engineer and Author Thomas Kikta is a versatile artist who has been the director of the Classical Guitar and Recording Arts and Sciences at Duquesne University in Pittsburgh, PA. for thirty years.
+As a classical guitarist, vocalist, composer, pedagogue, producer, audio engineer, and author, Thomas Kikta is a versatile artist who has been the Director of Classical Guitar and Recording Arts and Sciences at Duquesne University in Pittsburgh, PA for thirty years.
 He is now Chair of Commercial Music, Media, and Jazz, as well as the Director of MPSOM's Institute of Entertainment, Music and Media Arts (IEMMA).

 A native of Pittsburgh, he studied Classic Guitar performance with Aaron Shearer at both the Peabody Institute of the Johns Hopkins University and at the University of North Carolina School of the Arts.
-He has performed around the country, including collaborations with the School of American Ballet at Lincoln Center, Ricardo Cobo, Manuel Barrueco and for such dignitaries as Maya Angelou and Toni Morrison.
-As an audio engineer and producer Mr. Kikta's credits include The New York Philharmonic, Pittsburgh Symphony, Visa /Mastercard, Seth MacFarlane/Family Guy, Cartoon Network, Boomerang, Dr John, MCG Jazz, BMG Classics, Leonard Bernstein, Pepe Romero, Sean Jones, Jacob TV, Jeff Bergman and the New Century Saxophone Quartet, to name a few.
-As an artist on the Alanna Records Label he is a writer and performing member of the duo group "Colourtime Project".
+He has performed around the country, including collaborations with the School of American Ballet, New York City Ballet at Lincoln Center, Ricardo Cobo, Manuel Barrueco, and for such dignitaries as Maya Angelou and Toni Morrison.
+As an audio engineer and producer, Mr. Kikta's credits include the New York Philharmonic, Pittsburgh Symphony, Visa /Mastercard, Seth MacFarlane/Family Guy, Cartoon Network, Boomerang, Dr. John, MCG Jazz, BMG Classics, Leonard Bernstein, Pepe Romero, Sean Jones, Jacob TV, Jeff Bergman, and the New Century Saxophone Quartet, to name a few.
+As an artist on the Alanna Records Label, he is a writer and performing member of the duo group "Colourtime Project."

-Mr Kikta is also active in the dance community working for Twyla Tharp, Hubbard Street Dance, Lynn Stanford, Salvatore Aiello, Chautauqua Institute Ballet, Pittsburgh Ballet Theatre, North Carolina Dance Theatre, and The New York Choreographic Institute.
-In 2014 The School of American Ballet at Lincoln Center commissioned Kikta to write the music for a new ballet.
-The ballet "Inverno" premiered at Lincoln Center for the 2015 Winter Ball; featuring 20 dancers and choreographed by Peter Walker, it set the record for funds raised at an SAB gala event.
-In 2016 Mr Kikta has been commissioned to write a ballet for The New York City Ballet, again paired with Peter Walker, the ballet will premiere at Lincoln Center at the Fall Gala event and will continue to be performed in NYCB's 2016–2017 season.
+Mr. Kikta is also active in the dance community, working for Twyla Tharp, Hubbard Street Dance, Lynn Stanford, Salvatore Aiello, Chautauqua Institute Ballet, Pittsburgh Ballet Theatre, North Carolina Dance Theatre, and The New York Choreographic Institute.
+In 2014, the School of American Ballet at Lincoln Center commissioned Kikta to write the music for a new ballet.
+The ballet Inverno premiered at Lincoln Center for the 2015 Winter Ball.
+Featuring 20 dancers and choreographed by Peter Walker, it set the record for funds raised at an SAB gala event.
+In 2016, Mr. Kikta was commissioned to write a ballet for The New York City Ballet.
+Again paired with Peter Walker, the ballet premiered at Lincoln Center at the Fall Gala event and continued to be performed throughout the NYCB's 2016–2017 season.
 In 2019, Thomas had the honor of working and composing A Winter's Thaw for his daughter Emily Kikta, who choreographed this work for the School of American Ballet's 2019 Winter Gala at Lincoln Center.

-As an Alanna Records Recording Artist, Thomas Kikta has recorded on numerous internationally released albums with the New Century Saxophone Quartet, Stephen Pollock, Amanda Ford, and Ken Karsh.
-Working with six time Grammy Award winning engineer Jay Dudt, Kikta wrote, performed and produced the 2015 released album 2Believe with the Colourtime Project, winner of Best Jazz Album and Best Music Video by the Akademia Music Awards.
+As an Alanna Records recording artist, Thomas Kikta has recorded on numerous internationally released albums with the New Century Saxophone Quartet, Stephen Pollock, Amanda Ford, and Ken Karsh.
+Working with six-time GRAMMY Award-winning engineer, Jay Dudt, Kikta wrote, performed, and produced the 2015 released album 2Believe with the Colourtime Project, which won Best Jazz Album and Best Music Video by the Akademia Music Awards.

-Thomas Kikta is an artist endorsee for Alfred Publishing, Alhambra Guitars, D'Addario Strings, Line 6 and Fishman Electronics.
-As a Co-founder and Board Chairman of the Guitar Society of Fine Arts, Pittsburgh audiences enjoyed a decade of world class guitar music as well as free music lessons for underprivileged children.
-Thomas Kikta along with members of the Shearer family founded The Aaron Shearer Foundation, an organization dedicated to preserving and propagating the teachings and legacy of the revolutionary guitar pedagogue, Aaron Shearer.
+Thomas Kikta is an artist endorsee for Alfred Publishing, Alhambra Guitars, D'Addario Strings, Line 6, Timberline Harp Guitars, and Fishman Electronics.
+As a co-founder and board chairman of the Guitar Society of Fine Arts, Pittsburgh audiences enjoyed a decade of world-class guitar music as well as free music lessons for underprivileged children.
+Thomas Kikta, along with members of the Shearer family, founded The Aaron Shearer Foundation, an organization dedicated to preserving and propagating the teachings and legacy of the revolutionary guitar pedagogue, Aaron Shearer.